Policy Title: Alcohol and Drugs

 Assistance for Others Affected by Alcohol or Drug Abuse

 The university recognizes that alcohol abuse often affects others besides the abuser.
 However, due to the variety of professional or academic relationships that alcohol or drug abuse can affect, no succinct policy statement can adequately address each individual case.
-Instead, the university vigorously encourages any member of the St. Thomas community who is affected by or concerned for another's alcohol or drug abuse to seek confidential assistance at the Personal Counseling & Testing Department, Student Health Services, and Wellness Center.
+Instead, the university vigorously encourages any member of the St. Thomas community who is affected by or concerned for another's alcohol or drug abuse to seek confidential assistance at the Personal Counseling & Testing Department, Student Health Services, and Health Promotion, Resilience and Violence Prevention.
 Professional staff in these offices can help the concerned individual plan a strategy to address the specific problem.